Effective: April 1, 2024

 3.2.
 In the event of late payment the Company reserves the right to (i) suspend deliveries and cancel any of its outstanding obligations, (ii) charge interest at an annual rate equal to 8% (or if lower, the maximum interest rate permitted under Delaware law) on all unpaid amounts calculated on a day to day basis until the actual date of payment, and (iii) seek any other remedies available under the law.
 The Buyer is liable for any fees, including attorney and collection fees, that the Company may incur in its efforts to collect any late payments from the Buyer.

-4 Changes
+4 Changes.

 4.1 Subject to prior notice, the Company reserves the right to make any change to the specification of the Products which does not materially affect the installation, performance, or price thereof.
 The Buyer shall confirm or cancel any outstanding order promptly on receipt of such notice.
 If the Company does not receive a cancellation notice from the Buyer within seven (7) days of the Company’s notice to the Buyer of a change in a specification, the Buyer shall be deemed to have accepted such change.

-5 Delivery
+5 Delivery.

 5.1 The Company will select the method of shipment and the carrier to be used, unless otherwise agreed upon in a Contract.
 Unless otherwise agreed, shipment will be F.O.B.
 (UCC) Company’s shipping point to destinations in US and Canada and EXW (Incoterms 2000) Company’s shipping point for all other destinations.
 The Company will not be responsible for any loss or damage to the Products following delivery to the carrier.
 At the request of the Buyer, the Company may provide insurance coverage for the Products during transit for the benefit of the Buyer, at the Buyer’s cost.